alexandre-spieser/AspNetCore.Identity.MongoDbCore/README.md

 *Thank you for your support and generosity!*

 ## License
-mongodb-generic-repository is under MIT license - http://www.opensource.org/licenses/mit-license.php
+AspNetCore.Identity.MongoDbCore is under MIT license - http://www.opensource.org/licenses/mit-license.php

 The MIT License (MIT)